Samsung/ONE/nnpackage/spec/10_packaging_and_manifest.md

 ## 5. Configuration file

-Configuration file for is a human readable plain text file having one `key=value` in each line.
+Configuration file is a human readable plain text file having one `key=value` in each line.
 - `#` is used as comment and will be ignored afterwards.
 - all leading and trailing white spaces will be ignored in both `key` and `value`.